cisagov/freeipa-server-tf-module/examples/basic_usage/README.md

-# Launch an IPA master and an IPA replica into a VPC #
+# Launch an IPA master into a VPC #

 ## Usage ##